Odaitawalbeh/odaitawalbeh/README.md

-## <h2>Hi 👋, I'm Odai Tawalbeh</h2>
+## <h2>Hi there , i'm Odai Tawalbeh 👋</h2>

 <h4 align="left">I'm a full-stack developer from Jordan.
 I enjoy coding open-source projects that solve unique problems.
 I love combining my hobbies like coding and building various projects with Arduino and design using AutoCAD.
-You can find me on [LinkedIn](https://www.linkedin.com/in/odaitawalbeh/).
+You can find me on <a href='https://www.linkedin.com/in/odaitawalbeh/'>LinkedIn</a>.
 Feel free to contact me any time.</h4>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/5403918/focus-animation.gif"/>

 - 🌱 I’m currently learning **socket.io**